- How to make GitHub (and/or GitHub Enterprise) triggers Multibranch Pipeline in Jenkins.

 Username and Password, typing as password the personal API Token.

-Filter by nameis removed unless you only want to discover a subset of branches.
-If it is configured make sure to include
+Filter by name is removed unless you only want to discover a subset of branches.
+If it is configured, please recall to include

 Suppress Automatic SCM trigger property: It disables any automatic triggering, not only coming from push / pull request / repository notification but also from branch indexing.

 After saving the job, two views area created: one for